CodeMaxx/CodeMaxx.github.io/_posts/2016-06-10-writeup-backdoorctf16-6enter-the-matrix.md

 > For this one I went a long way around to finally get the solution.
 Since this is my first writeup with pwning, I'll be writing about the whole journey around the binary so if you want to just quickly see the solution, [jump here](#the-actual-solution).
 {: .prompt-tip }

+New to binary exploitation?
+I later put together a [binary exploitation vodcast series](/csec-binary-exploitation-1/) that walks through the fundamentals.

 So they gave a 32-bit ELF non-stripped executable.
 I opened it up in IDA and saw a function named `zion`.
 According to the description this is where we have to reach to get the flag.
 This function was making some `_system` call which is what I had to finally exploit.
 I decided to go into its details later and rather focus on reaching there first.

 I run the binary normally `./matrix`.
 It gave me three options.